1LAB9fJYvmL9FUQREiUc2Rz7weVCm42qBs/bitcoin-offline-signing/README.md

 ## Intro

-Just as a teaser, allow us to introduce this framework in 'memento' style, going _backwards_ in time:<br/>
+Just as a _teaser_, allow us to introduce this framework in 'memento' style, going _backwards_ in time:<br/>
 At the end of the day, we were able to broadcast our manually crafted transaction into the blockchain by pasting it into blockchain.com:<br/>

 ![pushtx](/images/blockchain.info-pushtx.png)<br/>